-must within a reasonable time after receipt of a complaint acknowledge receipt thereof and promptly inform a linant of the process to be followed in handling the complaint, including - Contact details of the person or department that will be handling the complaint.
+P must within a reasonable time after receipt of a complaint acknowledge receipt thereof and promptly inform a ainant of the process to be followed in handling the complaint, including - Contact details of the person or department that will be handling the complaint.
 Indicative and, where applicable, prescribed timelines for addressing the complaint.
 Details of the internal complaint's escalation and review process if the complainant is not satisfied with the outcome of a complaint.
 Details of escalation of complaints to the office of a relevant ombud and any applicable timeline.
 Details of the duties of the financial services provider and rights of the complainant as set out in the rules applicable to the relevant ombud.
-Compla ainants must be kept adequately informed of - The progress of their complaint.
+Compl ainants must be kept adequately informed of - The progress of their complaint.
 Causes of any delay in the finalisation of a complaint and revised timelines. and The FSP's decision in response to the complaint.
-10.22.1 LO Engagement with ombud Must - An FSP must - An FSP must - Have appropriate processes in place for engagement with any relevant ombud in relation to its complaints.
-Clearly and transparently communicate the availability and contact details of the relevant ombud services to complainants at all relevant stages of the insurance relationship, including at point of sale, in relevant periodic An FSP must - Have appropriate processes in place for engagement with any relevant ombud in relation to its complaints.
+0 Engagement with ombud 8.22.1 O Engagement with ombud 8.22.1 P must - 8.22.1 An FSF P must - Have appropriate processes in place for engagement with any relevant ombud in relation to its complaints.
+8.22.1 An FSF Have appropriate processes in place for engagement with any relevant ombud in relation to its complaints.
 Clearly and transparently communicate the availability and contact details of the relevant ombud services to complainants at all relevant stages of the insurance relationship, including at point of sale, in relevant periodic communications, and when a complaint is rejected, or a claim is repudiated.
-Display and/or make available information regarding the availability and contact details of the relevant ombud An FSP must - Have appropriate processes in place for engagement with any relevant ombud in relation to its complaints.
+8.22.1 An FSF Have appropriate processes in place for engagement with any relevant ombud in relation to its complaints.
 Clearly and transparently communicate the availability and contact details of the relevant ombud services to complainants at all relevant stages of the insurance relationship, including at point of sale, in relevant periodic communications, and when a complaint is rejected, or a claim is repudiated.
 Display and/or make available information regarding the availability and contact details of the relevant ombud services at the premises and/or on the web site of the FSP.
-Maintain specific records and carry out specific analysis of complaints referred to them by the ombud and the An FSP must - Have appropriate processes in place for engagement with any relevant ombud in relation to its complaints.
+8.22.1 An FSF Have appropriate processes in place for engagement with any relevant ombud in relation to its complaints.
+Clearly and transparently communicate the availability and contact details of the relevant ombud services to complainants at all relevant stages of the insurance relationship, including at point of sale, in relevant periodic communications, and when a complaint is rejected, or a claim is repudiated.
+Display and/or make available information regarding the availability and contact details of the relevant ombud services at the premises and/or on the web site of the FSP.
+Maintain specific records and carry out specific analysis of complaints referred to them by the ombud and the 8.22.1 An FSF Have appropriate processes in place for engagement with any relevant ombud in relation to its complaints.
 Clearly and transparently communicate the availability and contact details of the relevant ombud services to complainants at all relevant stages of the insurance relationship, including at point of sale, in relevant periodic communications, and when a complaint is rejected, or a claim is repudiated.
 Display and/or make available information regarding the availability and contact details of the relevant ombud services at the premises and/or on the web site of the FSP.
 Maintain specific records and carry out specific analysis of complaints referred to them by the ombud and the outcomes of such complaints. and Monitor determinations, publications and guidance issued by any relevant ombud with a view to identifying failings